All Episodes

 Oh, yeah?

-Yeah, I mean, it uh wasn't that the single biggest revelation about how corrupt our news media is in this country.
+Yeah, I mean, wasn't that the single biggest revelation about how corrupt our news media is in this country?

-It it it it really hey, it it it may have turned the election because I have this philosophy, and maybe you'll agree with me, that when Trump brings up CNN or MSNBC at a rally, he could bring up those two networks and get far bigger reaction in terms of booze, in terms of people that outright just distrust and dislike those networks because they know they're not being fair.
+It really, hey, it may have turned the election because I have this philosophy, and maybe you'll agree with me, that when Trump brings up CNN or MSNBC at a rally, he could bring up those two networks and get far bigger reaction in terms of booze, in terms of people that outright just distrust and dislike those networks because they know they're not being fair.

-I would say that your base in the Republican Party conservatives dislike the media and those types of networks in the Washington Post and the New York Times of the world far more than if you bought up Chuck Schumer or Nancy Pelosi in the same breath.
+I would say that your base in the Republican Party, conservatives, dislike the media and those types of networks in the Washington Post and the New York Times and the world far more than if you bought up Chuck Schumer or Nancy Pelosi in the same breath.

-If you're watch local news, I think they still do really good jobs because it's not political as much as the reporting on crime and reporting on weather and the reporting On schools.
+If you're watching local news, I think they still do really good jobs because it's not political as much.

 Those are good reporters.